#CardCorner: An Interview with Doug McWilliams

 There have been a handful of giants in the baseball card industry over the years.
 In looking at the Topps Company alone, a few men stand out, including Sy Berger, a high-ranking executive who became the Father of the Modern Day Baseball Card.
 Another key player was Woody Gelman, the company’s art director and the artistic genius behind those early cards.

-Earlier this month, we talked to McWilliams about his career, including his trips to Spring Training, the friends that he made with the Oakland A’s, the obstacles that he faced, and the card photograph that he considers his favorite.
+We talked to McWilliams about his career, including his trips to Spring Training, the friends that he made with the Oakland A’s, the obstacles that he faced, and the card photograph that he considers his favorite.

 Doug, I understand that famed photographer Ozzie Sweet was one of your major influences.
 Tell us more about Sweet and what you liked about his photography.